RajaRaviSekarA/CNNWasteSegregation/README.md

 - Evaluation of validation data and prediction
 - Save the model
 - Create the classification report and the confusion matrix
-- Show some images, and predictions from generator
+- Show some images and predictions from the generator

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions